Quark and Polyakov-loop correlations in effective models at zero and non-vanishing density: Quark condensate and Polyakov-loop correlation

-At zero density, the pseudocritical temperatures for partial chiral symmetry restoration and deconfinement are very close, differing by approximately 20 MeV \cite{Borsanyi:2010bp}.
+Here we continue our study of the finite density (finite chemical potential) region using the PNJL model and we compare results obtained with and without fixing the mass.
+At zero density, the pseudo-critical transition temperatures for the partial chiral-symmetry restoration and deconfinement coming from LQCD results are very close, differing by approximately 20 MeV \cite{Borsanyi:2010bp}.
 At finite density the status is not clear (different model parametrizations give very different results).
 Experimentally, there is a lack of high temperature and density experiments.
 Furthermore, it is also difficult to extract information about the chiral sector only or the deconfinement sector only.

-In our model (this feature is model dependent and will eventually disappear by considering a $T_0(\mu)$ parametrization, see Ref. \cite{Kahara:2010wh}) we will study the high density phases and the possible opening of a new phase near the CEP.
-Close to the CEP the chiral and deconfinement transitions decouple as seen in Fig. \ref{fig:PNJLPhases}.
+We will study the high density regions and the possible opening of a new phase near the CEP (this feature is model dependent and will eventually disappear by considering a $T_0(\mu)$ parametrization, see Ref.~\cite{Kahara:2010wh}).
+From Fig.~\ref{fig:PNJLPhases} and starting at $\mu=0$, it is seen that as the chemical potential increases the chiral and the deconfinement crossover lines approach each other as one approaches the CEP.
+Then they merge for $\mu<\mu^{CEP}$.
+This property of the QCD phase diagram has been used to estimate a lower bound for the chemical potential at the CEP (see for example Fig. 1 of Ref.~\cite{Endrodi:2011gv}).
+Still, near the CEP, chiral and deconfinement transitions decouple.